What was Cathedra 900?

 3D exhibition in Exeter Cathedral’s nave

-From 15th – 19th April 2013, Mark Ware exhibited an audio/visual installation in the Exeter Cathedral’s Chapter House.
-The installation consisted of an 8 audio channels of sounds, and a selection of 300 images of the cathedral (nine of which are above).
+From 15th–19th April 2013, Mark Ware exhibited an audio/visual installation in the Exeter Cathedral’s Chapter House.
+The installation consisted of an 8 channels of sounds, and a selection of 300 images of the cathedral (nine of which are below).

 A multimedia live performance, Exeter Cathedral Nave